UP | HOME

 --END--

-The rational for this automatic switch to state-based acceptance is as follows:
+The rationale for this automatic switch to state-based acceptance is as follows:

 • Tools that support transition-based acceptance can easily see state-based acceptance as syntactic sugar, so they should be able to process state-based or transition-based acceptance indifferently.